-The chemical analysis carried out will test for the Free Fatty Acid level (FFA), Peroxide Value (PV) and Polyphenols.
+The mandatory chemical analysis carried out will test for the Free Fatty Acid level (FFA) and Peroxide Value (PV).
 This chemical analysis must show that the oil contains less than zero point five percent (0.5%) FFA and has a PV of less than 15.
+Other tests are also carried out and reported, including UV Absorption and Polyphenols of the oi.